awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 The |sdk-java|_ provides a :aws-java-class:`DynamoDBMapper <services/dynamodbv2/datamodeling/DynamoDBMapper>` class,
 allowing you to map your client-side classes to Amazon DynamoDB tables.
-To use the :aws-java-class:`DynamoDBMapper <services/dynamodbv2/datamodeling/DynamoDBMapper>` class, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code.
+To use the :aws-java-class:`DynamoDBMapper <services/dynamodbv2/datamodeling/DynamoDBMapper>` class, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code by using annotations (as shown in the following code example).
 The :aws-java-class:`DynamoDBMapper <services/dynamodbv2/datamodeling/DynamoDBMapper>` class enables you to access your tables; perform various create, read, update, and delete (CRUD) operations; and execute queries.

 .. note:: The :aws-java-class:`DynamoDBMapper <services/dynamodbv2/datamodeling/DynamoDBMapper>` class does not allow you to create, update, or delete tables.